 Point 14: Takeover

-SpareBank 1 SMN is a partly 'self-owning' institution which cannot be taken over by others through acquisition without consideration of the matter by the bank's bodies.
-A savings bank’s ownership structure is regulated by law and no-one may own more 10 per cent of the bank’s owner capital.
-Finanstilsynet’s approval is required for any larger acquisition.
+SpareBank 1 SMN’s equity capital consists of owner capital, ownerless capital and earned equity.
+The ownerless capital represents a ‘self-owning’ part of the savings bank which cannot be taken over by others through acquisition.
+A savings bank’s ownership structure is also regulated by law such that approval is required for any acquisition entailing that a holding will represent 10 per cent or more of the bank’s capital or voting rights.
 A list of the SpareBank 1 SMN’s 20 largest EC holders is available on the bank’s website at smn.no.

 Deviations from point 14 of the Code of Practice: Statutory limit on equity holdings

 An external auditor is appointed by the supervisory board upon the recommendation of the audit committee and nomination by the board of directors, and the auditor is identical for all companies in the group.
 The external auditor performs the statutory confirmation of the financial information provided by the companies in their public financial statements.
 The external auditor presents each year the principal aspects of a plan for the conduct of the audit.
 The external auditor attends meetings of the board of directors at which the annual accounts are reviewed and also meetings of the audit committee where the accounts are reviewed.

 The board of directors holds at least one meeting each year with the external auditor without the group CEO or others from the day-to-day management team being present.
 Guidelines have been established for the day-to day management team’s right to utilise the external auditor for non-audit services.
 Any such services from the external auditor must at all times be within the scope of the Auditors Act.
 The board of directors informs the supervisory board of the external auditor’s remuneration for the audit and any other services.